 Developing a strategy to optimize and improve customer experience (CX) is not new.
 After all, Burger King launched its famous “Have It Your Way” campaign many decades ago.

-Legend has it the global fast-food chain even went as far as replacing all of the doors in every single one of its international locations so they opened both ways.
+Legend has it the fast-food chain even went as far as replacing all of the doors in all their locations so they opened both ways.
 (Let the customer decide if she wants to “push” or “pull” before ordering her tailor-made Whopper.)

-Times have changed quite a bit since this campaign initially launched.
+Times have changed quite a bit since then.
 The deep bench of customer data management technologies brands now have at their disposal to support their strategic CX efforts and initiatives has evolved substantially in recent years.

 Customer experience is now the ultimate competitive differentiator.
 But mastering it means mastering customer data management — or risking loss to competitors who already have.